waynedelcorraljr/waynedelcorraljr/README.md

 ### Problem solving is my passion.

-#### Aren't we the luckiest bunch, to make learning our hobby and mastery our infinitely distancing finish line?!
+#### Learning is an ever blooming horizon - aren't we the luckiest bunch to make it our hobby?

 </div>